Irtisam99/Computer_Graphics/README.md

 Open the merged/single file in your IDE

+Change the file path in the main function of main.cpp according to the file path of the images.

 Run and Compile

 To properly switch between the scenarios and also to use keyboard and mouse interactions follow the .md file (KEY_MOUSE_INTERACTIONS.md)